 Residency counseling?
 Clinical rotations?
 Help with ERAS?

-During year two, Dr. David A. Stone, Interviewing Coach & Residency Counselor, meet with the second year students for the Careers in Medicine Lunch series (beginning in late September) to discuss a more detailed look at the residency process and spark discussion about ways in which to be more competitive for your chosen specialty...and simply learn more about the residency application process. *The lunches are a required part of the TCOM curriculum; each student must attend one session.
+During year two, Dr. David A. Stone; Interviewing Coach, Residency Counselor, Specialty Advisor and Melva Landrum; Residency Counselor, will meet with the second year students for the Careers in Medicine Lunch series (beginning in September) to discuss a more detailed look at the residency process and spark discussion about ways in which to be more competitive for your chosen specialty...and simply learn more about the residency application process. *The lunches are a required part of the TCOM curriculum; each student must attend one session.

 During year three, students participate in required residency counseling with the TCOM Career Development Office to discuss strategy, competitiveness, board scores, specialty selection, and programs of interest.
 During these meetings, students will learn which programs they are realistically competitive for.